enmanuelbayen/air-pollution-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to my family and God for the opportunities to always improve despite adversity, my girlfriend and friends for being there for me, and Microverse for providing a platform to achieve this goal.
+- I would like to thank to my family and God for the opportunities to always improve despite adversity, my girlfriend and friends for being there for me, and Microverse for providing a platform to achieve this goal.

+- Thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the original design Under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>